Upload audio files on remote Android devices

 Supported devices and files

-All supported Android devices appear on the App Live device listing with the audio upload enabled icon next to them, as seen in the following image:
+App Live supports Audio Injection on select real Android devices.
+All supported devices appear on the device listing with the audio upload enabled icon near the device name, as seen in the following image: Audio enabled logo on Android devices

 The following audio files and file sizes are supported: